 - Meditation and mindfulness.
 Practising mindfulness can help you to reduce the number of stressors in your life which will lead to less chronic pain.
 Studies show that those who practice meditation regularly for 20 minutes a day are less likely to get chronic headaches caused by tension.

 - Mindfulness-based stress reduction (MBSR).
 This is a form of therapy that teaches you how to reduce stress in your life through meditation and techniques such as yoga, which have also been found effective for pain relief.

 - Massage therapy.
 Massage therapy has been shown to be effective in alleviating chronic pain caused by arthritis, muscle spasms and fibromyalgia.

 - Botox.
 There are a number of studies that show injecting Botox into the neck can help to reduce tension headaches.
-However, this is not FDA approved for use as a treatment.
+However, this is not FDA-approved for use as a treatment.

 - Acupuncture.
-This has been shown to be effective in treating chronic pain, and it can help with headaches, neck and back pain.
+This has been shown to be effective in treating chronic pain, and it can help with headaches, and neck and back pain.

 - Cognitive behavioural therapy (CBT).
 This type of therapy is a common treatment for chronic pains such as fibromyalgia or tension headache syndrome.
 The therapist will teach you to identify the negative thoughts that cause your stress levels to rise which leads to more pain.
 Once you identify these thoughts, the therapist can help you to change them into positive ones.

 - Stretching.
 While you might think that stretching will make your pain worse, it’s actually very good for chronic pains.
 It can help to reduce the inflammation in muscles and joints as well as alleviate back pain caused by arthritis.